 Introduction to problem-solving methods, algorithm development, and software engineering; software development process, program design, coding, review, testing, and documentation; and programming using a modern programming language that supports modular development.
 The course has a closed laboratory that includes activities dealing with the computing environment, the software development process, and programming exercises.

-Prerequisite: experience in programming in a high-level language, and proficiency in high school pre-Calculus mathematics.
+Prerequisite: Experience in programming in a high-level language (prerequisite for Daytona Beach campus only), and proficiency in high school pre-Calculus mathematics.

-Network-Based Computing (3,0)
+Network-Based Computing (3,0) 3 Credits

 Local area network installation and operations.
-Topics covered include but are not limited to LAN, WAN, terminology, protocols, topologies, mail systems, network administration functions, and hardware.
+Topics covered include, but are not limited to, LAN, WAN, terminology, protocols, topologies, mail systems, network administration functions, and hardware.